 Disciplinary plans will be presented at parent orientation.
-A copy of the plan is posted on the school website.
+A copy is available upon request.
 The administration reserves the right to deviate from the following prescribed disciplinary plan for just cause.

 4.26.1 Elementary

 Positive Behavior Interventions and Support (PBIS): PBIS is an evidence-based, tiered framework for supporting students' behavioral, academic, social, emotional, and mental health by using three rules: be safe, be respectful, and be responsible.
 Students are taught these rules and what the expected behaviors look like in every aspect of the school day.
 There is a focus on modeling and practicing these behaviors.
 Students can earn rewards when they are caught demonstrating the desired behaviors.
 Any behaviors that need correcting can be handled in the classroom by the classroom teachers.
 If repeated or more serious issues arise in the classroom, students will receive an office referral, and will meet with the principal.
 Consequences such as detention or ISS may occur and the parents will be notified by either the principal or the teacher.